alexlyzhov/flo-tools/README.md

 - L1 difference visualization between predicted flow and ground truth
 - Computing end-point error and angular error

-## Warping.ipynb
+## Image warping

-Take one image and warp it to another with optical flow.
+Warping.ipynb takes one image and warps it to another with optical flow.
 Options include

 - Initialize with black background or with image we have
 - Forward or backward direction